-[Y/N Please explain why]
+Y/N

-If the answer is yes, for which sectors would you support the new measures?
+If the answer is yes, please explain:

-- 15) Please provide the cost and expected benefits of potential measures proposed in under the previous questions? - 16) In the context of supervision of products or of conduct of business rules, supervisory convergence powers could be reinforced.
+- what potential measures could be introduced to assess and ensure the effectiveness of home and host supervision in a given sector - for which sectors would you support the new measures - the cost and expected benefits of these new measures - 15) In the context of supervision of products or of conduct of business rules, supervisory convergence powers could be reinforced.
 The ESAs may identify cases where home supervision is deemed ineffective either through ongoing monitoring or in response to a specific complaint.
 For example, the ESAs could be given the power to issue an opinion/binding advice regarding ineffective national supervision to avoid that products or entities are granted access to the EU-market without adequate supervision.
 Do you think that ESAs should be empowered to issue an opinion in cases where national supervision is deemed ineffective?
-Y/N

-17) Do you think that ESAs should be empowered to issue a binding advice in cases where national supervision is deemed ineffective?
+Y/N - 16) Do you think that ESAs should be empowered to issue a binding advice in cases where national supervision is deemed ineffective?
 Y/N.